 Procedural SQL (PSQL) is a procedural extension of SQL.
-This language subset is used for writing PSQL modules: stored procedures, stored functions, triggers, and PSQL blocks.
+This language subset is used for writing stored procedures, triggers, and PSQL blocks.

-PSQL provides all the basic constructs of traditional structured programming languages, and also includes DML statements (SELECT, INSERT, UPDATE, DELETE, etc.), with a slightly modified syntax in some cases.
+PSQL provides all the basic constructs of traditional structured programming languages, and also includes DML statements (SELECT, INSERT, UPDATE, DELETE, etc.), with a slight modified syntax in some cases.